MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Related Work

 \subsection{LLM-based Time Series Forecasting}

-Recently, LLM attracts growing interest for TSF, owing to its strong ability~\cite{jiang2025timexl}.
-Existing LLM-based approaches typically leverage the knowledge encoded in pre-trained LLMs to alleviate data scarcity in TSF~\cite{bian2024multi, shi2025large}.
-Depending on whether model parameters are updated, these methods can be broadly categorized into training-based and training-free approaches~\cite{tang2025time, jia2024gpt4mts}.
-Training-based methods~\cite{jintime, luo2025time} adapt LLMs to TSF through parameter-efficient fine-training or instruction training to better align them with forecasting objectives, with recent explorations also considering reinforcement learning.
-However, due to computational constraints, such approaches are usually applied to relatively small LLMs, which inherently limit their reasoning capacity~\cite{liu2025timecma, pan2024s}.
-In contrast, training-free methods~\cite{xue2023promptcast, liu2024lstprompt} increasingly adopt large-scale LLMs and exploit their powerful reasoning capabilities via prompt design and in-context learning, without requiring parameter updates.
-Despite their promise, existing LLM-based forecasting methods predominantly treat each forecasting instance in isolation~\cite{yang2025timerag}.
+Recently, LLMs have attracted growing interest for TSF due to their contextual modeling and reasoning capabilities~\cite{luo2025time}.
+Existing LLM-based methods leverage encoded knowledge to alleviate data scarcity and enhance contextual understanding~\cite{bian2024multi, shi2025large}.
+According to whether model parameters are updated, they can be categorized into training-based and training-free approaches~\cite{tang2025time, jia2024gpt4mts}.
+Training-based methods adapt LLMs to TSF through supervised fine-tuning, or reinforcement learning~\cite{jintime, taotoken}.
+These methods introduce task-specific components to bridge the gap between numerical sequences and language-oriented contextual features~\cite{taocast}.
+However, due to computational constraints, they are usually applied to relatively small LLMs, limiting reasoning capacity~\cite{liu2025timecma, pan2024s}.
+In contrast, training-free methods employ large-scale LLMs and exploit their reasoning capabilities through prompt design and in-context learning, without parameter updates~\cite{xue2023promptcast, liu2024lstprompt}.
+These methods preserve the general reasoning ability of large LLMs, but their effectiveness often depends on prompts, retrieved examples, or manually designed reasoning instructions.
+More broadly, both LLM-based forecasting methods usually treat each forecasting instance in isolation~\cite{yang2025timerag}, leaving accumulated forecasting experience insufficiently explored.